PayalGupta2000/E-Commerce-Application/README.md

 # Then install the dependencies:
  (env)$ pip install -r requirements.txt
-Note: The (env) prefix in the prompt indicates the terminal session is operating in the virtual environment.
+The (env) prefix in the prompt indicates the terminal session is operating in the virtual environment.

 # Run the Development Server:
 (env)$ python manage.py runserver

-# Features-
+Features-

 # Signup-
 You can  signup with provide following credentials- username,password,email,phone number and address.